FACTBOX-Impact of COVID-19 pandemic on sports events around the world

 SOCCER * The 20 English Premier League clubs have discussed plans for a resumption of training this month followed by a possible return to action in June.

-* The German Bundesliga is set to be given the green light for a restart, probably from May 15 with no fans in stadiums. * Clubs in Spain's top two divisions are returning to individual training this week as organisers aim to re-start La Liga in June.
+* The German Bundesliga has been given the green light for a restart from the second half of May with no fans in stadiums. * Clubs in Spain's top two divisions are returning to individual training this week as organisers aim to re-start La Liga in June.

 * Bulgaria's top clubs will resume training within a few days and the BFU hopes to resume the top-flight season in June. * Italian clubs have been given permission to start training individually but no team exercises will be allowed until May 18.